deyem1/Brailledetector-filnal/README.md

 To use this project, follow these steps:

 Web app - Streamlit
-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine
-2. Navigate to the project directory.
+2. Navigate to the project directory
 3. navigate and open main.py
-4. To run the file, in the terminal, enter streamlit run main.py
+4. To run the file successfully, install the dependencies in the requirements.txt by entering [pip install -r requirements.txt] in the terminal
+5. Also in the terminal, enter and run the script using [streamlit run main.py]
-5. Ensure the trained Models(brailledetect2.h5) should be in the same folder
+6. Ensure the trained Model (brailledetect2.h5) should be in the same folder
-6. running the app, the app redirects to your local browser
+7. running the app, the app redirects to your local browser

 Live tracker
-1. Install the dependencies in the requirements.txt
+1. As above, ensure installation of the dependencies in the requirements.txt
 2. In a code editor, preferably pycharm, run the script.
 3. If the camera window does not pop up, change the following code:
         # Starts camera